ADHD-C: Understanding Combined ADHD

 ADHD subtypes

 Stereotypes surrounding ADHD may make it seem as though ADHD always presents the same way, but the truth is that it can–and does–vary from person to person.
-These variations can usually be broken down into one of the below subtypes based on criteria outlined by the current DSM-V.
+These variations can be broken down into one of the below subtypes based on criteria outlined by the current DSM-V.

-1. Hyperactive-impulsive ADHD
+1. Hyperactive-impulsive type ADHD

 Getty